 “I really love learning from different perspectives and learning how people think and what makes us human, which has a lot to do with the brain,” Hintze said.

 Hintze was a teacher’s assistant for Chem 105 for three years, volunteered to teach English second language classes for three years, volunteered in hospice, and started a peer mentoring program for BYU pre-med students.
-He also co-founded a nonprofit, Donor Link, a platform that enables a connection between donors and local needs.
-The nonprofit won a competition for innovative and new nonprofit ideas.
+He also co-founded a nonprofit, Donor Link

 For his Fulbright grant project, in addition to his time teaching English, Hintze will work with humanitarian groups.
 Hintze has a career interest in the humanitarian and medical field, and engaging with humanitarian groups in Malawi will help him determine a career path he wants to pursue long-term.
 Hintze is enthusiastic to be involved in both humanitarian and teaching work during his Fulbright experience.